 If the audience doesn’t love what you’re up to, listen to them and change.
 In an age where brands are now a tweet away from their customers, you need to monitor and listen to the online community, engage them and take action that your audiences want.

 Now that we’ve explored how to establish trust, track audiences’ trust and maintain that trust, let’s take a look at the ones who do it best.

 We crunched the numbers.
 Here are some of the world’s most trusted brands.

-The trust scores are based on 2017 online conversational data from Infegy Atlas.
+The trust scores are based on a year's worth of online conversational data from Infegy Atlas.
 We did this for the purpose of timeliness and relevance.
 However, these companies could easily plug in dates back to 2007, to see who is most trusted over a decade of time.

-We took the “Trust” emotion metric in our social media listening tool and also the brand favorability metric within Infegy Atlas to assess how these brands are viewed by audiences everywhere.
-The trust score measures the a percentage of total conversations that expressed trust in the brand.
-The higher the number, the better.
+We then combined trust with the brand favorability metric within Infegy Atlas to assess how these brands are viewed by audiences everywhere.
+The higher the numbers, the better.